rengaar/PracticalMachineLearningProject/README.md

     No Information Rate : 0.2845
     P-Value [Acc > NIR] : < 2.2e-16

 The algorithm classified all observations correctly, which is weird...
+Indicating no out of sample error.

 ### Predicting on the testing set
 Using the 5th fold as an evaluation set.
 Therefore predicting based on folds 1-4.